mgjo5899/WhoAmIProject/Backend/README.md

         - `mysql -u root -p` and type the password you've set up during installation
     - Add yourself as an admin user to MySQL server
         - `CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';`
+            - If you want to set up user without password, leave password area as empty string.
+Not specifying `IDENTIFIED BY` part will cause trouble in accessing database when on a SQL browser.
         - `GRANT ALL PRIVILEGES ON \*.\* TO 'newuser'@'localhost';`
 2. Set up a Python 3 virtual environment
     - Create virtual environment at the designated directory